Alessandro Severo

 Alessandro Severo (Alexander Severus, HWV A13) is an opera by George Frideric Handel composed in 1738.
-It is one of Handel's three pasticcio works, made up of the music and arias of his previous operas Giustino, Berenice and Arminio.
+It is one of Handel's three surviving pasticcio works, made up of the music and arias of his previous operas Giustino, Berenice and Arminio.
 Only the overture and recitatives (as well as the words) were new.
 The impresario Johann Jacob Heidegger probably selected the 1717 libretto by Apostolo Zeno, originally written for Antonio Lotti and re-used by many composers thereafter.

 Performance history

 Alessandro Severo was not a success at its premiere under the direction of the composer on 25 February 1738 at the King's Theatre, London.